IB Design Technology IA: A Guide to the Design Cycle

 - Seek Feedback Regularly: Ask your teacher, peers, and other experts for feedback throughout the IA process.

-- Explore AI Grading Assistants: Consider using tools like Marksy to receive instant, accurate, and detailed feedback on your work.
+- Explore AI Grading Assistants: Consider using tools like Marksy to receive instant, detailed, and rubric-aligned feedback on your work.

-Ready to streamline your IB Design Technology IA grading process or get instant feedback on your own work?
-Try Marksy for free today and experience the power of AI-powered assessment!
-Sign up for a free trial and see how Marksy can help you achieve a top score or save valuable time in your grading workflow.
+Ready to simplify your IB Design Technology IA grading process or get instant feedback on your own work?
+Try Marksy for free today and experience the power of AI assessment!
+Sign up for a free trial and see how Marksy can help you achieve a top score or save valuable time in your grading process.